 A. Context of Passage Containing Textual Affinities

 The introduction, “These are the rulings that you are to set in front of them,” marks this as the beginning of the main body of the “covenant document” (24:7).
 The passage goes on to prescribe constraints on the arrangements when someone becomes a servant to another person, a “manservant” or “maidservant” (Propp).
-“Fundamental to the understanding and application of this passage is the distinction between chattel- and debt-slavery” (Johnstone, Exodus 20–40, 82; see further Chirichigno).
+“Fundamental to the understanding and application of this passage is the distinction between chattel- and debt-slavery” (Johnstone; see further Chirichigno).
 The use of the word “slave” for ‘ebed in modern translations is generally misleading (Meyers).
 Among the many references to slaves or servants in the OT, there is no indication that the owner of chattel-slaves had absolute rights over them that entitled him to treat them as he wished or (for instance) to assume sexual rights in relation to a woman slave/servant.
-The story of an individual such as Abraham’s servant in Gen 24 suggests a different kind of relationship—as does the standard use of servanthood to speak of the relationship between people and God.
+The story of an individual such as Abraham’s servant in Gen 24 suggests a different kind of relationship—as does the standard use of servanthood to speak of the relationship between people and God (and cf. Ps 123:2).

 The ruling concerning servants is concerned especially to safeguard a servant’s rights.
 A servant is to serve for only six years, then go free.
 Servants would typically be youngsters, and a master might give a male servant a daughter of his as a wife, and by the end of the six years, she might have children.
 The servant is then not entitled to take them with him; he would have to choose between going out alone or staying as a permanent servant (of which the OT mentions many).
 The rules for a female servant take another compromise form: either the master lets her be ransomed by her family, or he marries her to his son and treats her as a daughter, or he marries her himself and treats her as a wife—and if he fails in that respect, she simply goes free.